 Dear Child of Mine, An Heirloom Devotional for the Unborn Child.
 Written in 2012-2013, this book was inspired by the Holy Spirit to be written for 'A generation, a people not yet created, that they may praise the Lord.'
 (Psalm 102:18 NIV).
-This is a book that will reach generations of families, a true heirloom, a glimpse into the heart of the Mom that reads it and writes in it.
+This is a book that will reach generations of families, a true heirloom, a glimpse into the heart of the Mom or Grandmother that reads it and writes in it.

 I want you to imagine something.
 Picture yourself rummaging around in your father's attic.
 You have the task of cleaning up all of this 'stuff' because you are moving your dad to your own home, and are selling his.
 After your mom died, he took a turn for the worse, and became almost a recluse.
 You believe that being around his grandchildren and living in the country will help him with his loneliness.
 So you are busy in the attic going through boxes and furniture, and all sorts of things, trying to decide what to take along and what to get rid of.
 He has accumulated so much over the 51 years he and your mom were married!
 You are hot, sweaty, and filthy from all the dust.
 It would sure be nice to have air conditioning up here!
 Maybe a fan would help.
 But not wanting to spend any more time than you absolutely have to, you continue on.